caseycs/graphcms-caching-proxy/README.md

 Pass your API endpoint via `ENDPOINT` environment variable and adjust endpoint url inside your application.

-To purge the cache you need to request `/purge`, good idea is to do it on every content modification, for example via webhook.
+To purge the cache you can to request `/purge`, for example you can do it on every content modification via [GraphCMS webhook](https://docs.graphcms.com/developers/concepts#webhooks).

 ```
 docker run --rm -it \